altsan/os2-wnnim/README.md

    toggle this setting using Ctrl+Space.
  * The button labelled 'C' toggles CJK clause conversion on or off.
 (Since clause conversion has not been implemented yet, this currently does nothing.)
-   You can also toggle this setting using Ctrl+`.
+   You can also toggle this setting using Ctrl+Shift.

 There is also a popup context menu which allows you to do various things, such as select the input conversion mode (currently only hiragana and katakana are